Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: Numerical experiment

 \section{Numerical experiment}

 In this section, some numerical experiments will be given to test the proposed algorithms with linear finite elements.
-To present the numerical results clearly, we first would like to explain some of the proposed algorithms.
-Consider Figure \ref{fig1} as an example: the left graph is the the initial meshes and the right one is the meshes after one step of bisection.
+To present the numerical results clearly, we explain some of the proposed algorithms.
+Consider Figure \ref{fig1} as an example: the left graph is the the initial mesh and the right one is the mesh after one step of bisection.